 There are two kinds of strokes, ischemic and hemorrhagic.

 Bill had an ischemic stroke, meaning he had a blocked blood vessel.
 A hemorrhagic stroke occurs when a blood vessel bursts.

 In most cases of ischemic stroke, doctors consider giving the patient the clot-busting drug, tPA.

-The drug must be administered within three hours of a stroke, and the sooner the clot is broken up, the better the brain’s opportunity to recover.
+The drug must be administered within four and a half hours of a stroke, and the sooner the clot is broken up, the better the brain’s opportunity to recover.

 Since Bill had suffered a hemorrhagic stroke in February 2020, giving him tPA for his second stroke was too risky.